Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 Add or modify post event times.

+The datetimes provided must not contain milliseconds otherwise a `BAD_TIME` API error is returned.

 Specify only `event_start` to change only the starting date.
 The same cannot be done for `event_end`, a 500 HTTP error will occur.